w-lfpup/hyperevents-js/README.md

 ## HTML

-Super chunk can fetch html using the following syntax:
+Fetch html using the following syntax:

 ```html
 <input